chisomloius/chisomloius/README.md

 - 🔭 I launched my first webiste some few weeks back: [website](https://www.chisomloius.github.io)
 -  👨‍💼  I am currently building a webiste called "healthbook" so that communities everywhere in Afica can get Health Care Centers near them fromthe goodswill of others across the globe.
-- 🌱 I’m currently learning everything in between Web Dev. , D.S. and A.I.
+- 🌱 I’m currently learning everything in between Web Dev. and  Data Sci.
 - 📖 Check out my [Resume].
 - 💚 Ultimate Outlook: build free tech solutions for various types of communities with other content creators.
 - ⏫ My 2021 Goal is contribute to Open Source projects and build more knowledge repository on my topic interest.